sudssf/jvm-hprof-rs/README.md

 `--min-edge-count` sets the threshold for how many references there must be from a given field to another type for it to be included in the graph.
 Smaller numbers will show more nodes in the graph at the cost of more visual clutter.

-This is the output produced with `--min-edge-count 100` on the heap dump of a newly started JVM (click to see full size):
+This is the output produced with `--min-edge-count 100` on the heap dump of a newly started JVM:

 [![ref count with min edge 100](doc/ref-count-empty-100.svg)](doc/ref-count-empty-100.svg)